 - Barbershops are offering virtual tutorials on cutting one’s own hair.

 - And various professionals are now hawking their skills for a small price through online classes.

 Across the board, people have gotten creative.
-But in each of these the key ingredient is that they’re providing something helpful for their users/customers.
+But in each of these, the key ingredient is that they’re providing something helpful for their users/customers.
 Analyze what your business is great at and what your customers need most.
-Then simple come up with something to offer them.
+Then simply come up with something to offer them.
 Not only will this help drive sales without sounding too salesy or desperate, but it will also build your brand for success down the road.

 For more advice, subscribe to our blog and check out the rest of these resources related to COVID: